filakhtov/gentoo-use-docs/media-gfx/gimp.md

 This flag can be safely disabled.

-### python
-Prepare the build environment to find suitable Python interpreter version.
-Pass the `--enable-python` option to the configure script.
-Generate and install GIMP-Python set of modules that act as a wrapper to the `libgimp` library and can be used to create GIMP plugins using the Python interpreter with the full set of Python extension modules.

-This flag should normally be disabled.

 ### test
 Start a new Xvfb session and execute the `make check` command inside of it when the main build is completed.
 Run the test suite provided with the source code to check for regressions.
 This will extend a build time.